rubyceleste/Portfolio/README.md

 <a id="holocene-albedo"></a>
-## ☀️ Holocene albedo change estimated using fossil pollen data
+## ☀️ Holocene albedo change estimated using fossil-pollen data

 This research uses fossil pollen data from (period) to estimate Holocene albedo change.
 Present (200X-XXXX) albedo data was pulled from .... and used to create a calibration model.

+### Pollen data

+Pollen data was collected from the [Neotoma Paleoecology Database](https://www.neotomadb.org/) which spans across the Canada, US and Mexico?

+### Albedo data

+Present Albedo data used for the calibration model was pulled from .....

 UNDER CONSTRUCTION :)